-Lactose intolerance is a common condition in which your body finds it difficult to digest lactose, a sugar found in cows’, goats’ and sheep milk.
+Lactose intolerance (mate miraka) is a common condition in which your body finds it difficult to digest lactose, a sugar found in cows’, goats’ and sheep milk.

 Key points about lactose intolerance

 - Lactose intolerance occurs when your body doesn’t produce enough of the enzyme lactase, which breaks down lactose in your gut.

 - It is not the same as a milk allergy, which has more severe symptoms that can result in anaphylaxis.

 - Most people with lactose intolerance can tolerate some milk and milk products.
 You may need to experiment to find what’s right for you.

 - If you think you are lactose intolerant, see your GP for a diagnosis before taking milk products out of your diet.

 - There is no way to increase your body's production of lactase.
 However, many people can avoid the discomfort associated with lactose intolerance by changing their diet.

 Lactose intolerance occurs when your body doesn’t produce enough of the enzyme lactase, which breaks down lactose in your gut.
 Lactase is produced and present in your gut lining.
 Lack of lactase can be due to a number of causes: